 Note: OVW is required by law to make the applicant's disclosure available for public inspection, if requested.
 In addition, if funded, the applicant must update its disclosure in certain circumstances (e.g., if it changes the way it determines compensation).

-Memorandum of Understanding and Supporting Documents
+Memorandum of Understanding, Memorandum of Exemption, and Supporting Documents